 Suddenly, prospects who may have been too busy to reply are flooding your inbox.
-That said, there’s an art to the breakup email.
+That said, there’s an art to the breakup sales email.
 Here’s how to do it the right way and the one mistake you must absolutely avoid.

-Nurture leads with drip email campaigns
+Nurture leads with drip sales email campaigns

-It takes time and resources to convert a lead into a trial user; don’t drop the ball in the last quarter by neglecting them.
-Instead, activate, engage, and communicate with trial users via a drip campaign to convert them into customers.
+Instead, heed the advice of this sales email tip to make sure you activate, engage, and communicate with trial users via an automated drip campaign that's designed to convert them into becoming paying customers.
 To get started, these are the four principles you need to create a successful drip campaign.

-Short versus long emails is the wrong question.
+Short versus long sales emails is the wrong question.
 Instead, the best length is whatever length will achieve your desired results.

-For instance, we normally recommend you write short emails when reaching out to prospects.
+For instance, we normally recommend you write short sales emails when reaching out to prospects.
 Why?
-Because your objective is to move the conversation from email to phone as quickly as possible.
+Because your objective is to move the conversation from email to the phone as quickly as possible.
 Yet, in one of our drip campaigns, the longest email is the most successful in getting readers to sign up for a free trial of our sales CRM.

 A few years ago, we created our free Startup Sales Success Course.
-Driven by the mission, “Never again should a great company fail because of a lack of sales”, we wanted to empower startups to succeed with sales.
+Driven by the mission, “Never again should a great company fail because of a lack of sales”, we wanted to empower startups to succeed at sales.

 Since then, over 23,000 people have signed up in order to learn how to sell SaaS or startup products.
-As a bonus, our email course has proven to be a powerful lead nurturing tool.
+As a bonus, our sales email tips course has proven to be a powerful lead nurturing tool.

 Hubspot and TrunkClub are killing it in the B2B and B2C space, respectively.
 Hubspot had a successful IPO and TrunkClub was acquired by Nordstrom for $350 million.

-The future of sales emails
+The future of sales emails 🔮

 Email is one of the few communication channels everyone has access to, independent of any platform or app.

 That said, the competition is only going to grow more fierce.
-Every email you send is competing for prospects’ attention against hundreds of other emails, funny cat videos, and Facebook memes on a daily basis.
+Every sales email you send is competing for prospects’ attention against hundreds of other emails, funny cat videos, and Facebook memes on a daily basis.
 Never stop experimenting on your sales emails.

 39 shocking sales stats that will change the way you sell